Practical guide Roles & Responsibilities How are tasks divided between the board and management?

 Draft and manage strategy, planning process and risk Develop, agree and monitor the strategy, planning process and risk register

-Appoint and appraise other staff and be mindful of their development and well-being Appoint and appraise the chief executive/director/artistic director and be mindful of their development and well-being
+Appoint and appraise other staff and be mindful of good work best practice including their development and well-being Appoint and appraise the chief executive/director/artistic director and be mindful of their development and well-being

 Manage organisational change Oversee organisational change

-Manage Health and Safety, Safeguarding matters and ensure other policies are conformed to Have responsibility for Health and Safety, Safeguarding and other policies
+Manage Health and Safety, Safeguarding matters and ensure all the organisations other policies are understood and conformed to Have overall responsibility for Health and Safety, Safeguarding, Risk Management and other polices relevant to the organisation

-Prepare for board meetings; ensure appropriate staff prepare for committees Attend board meetings and events, including committees when appropriate
+Prepare for board meetings (where included); ensure appropriate staff prepare for committees Attend board meetings and events, including committees when appropriate

-Manage fundraising processes Assist with fundraising and contacts
+Manage fundraising processes Assist with fundraising and external contacts

 Related resources